First Citizens BancShares, Inc. research snapshot

 FCNCA AI Trading Strategy Framework

 The FCNCA AI trading strategy below is a rules-based research framework, not personalized advice.
-It joins chart zones with bank fundamentals such as net interest income, margin, deposits, credit quality, capital ratios, liquidity, and share repurchases.
+It joins chart zones with bank fundamentals such as net interest income, margin, deposits, credit quality, capital ratios, liquidity, the Purchase Money Note, and share repurchases.

 Trend-following setup